NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Kingmaker/Numerian Guthallah.md

     desc: "  The guthallath is immune to spells of lower than 7th level and the activated effects of magic items of lower than 14th level."

   - name: "[[Actor.EDvtDTTr5sHo09ge.Item.u2ynhGDz9eUf51vb|Numerian Construct]]"
     desc: "  Any encounters with adamantine golems, guthallaths, or radiant wardens in Numeria are with ancient robotic versions of these creatures.
 In encounters with them, describe them as having more technological aspects.
 The guthallath's erosion aura could be caused by clouds of deconstructor nanites and its annihilation beams manifest as plasma blasts.
 The adamantine golem might have tank treads instead of legs and its vent ability might manifest as a spray of dozens of laser beams in a cone.
-And the radiant warden's radiant beams and blast serve as rippling attacks of focused graviton beams.\nAll of these constructs have weakness 15 to critical hits and electricity, but their other statistics do not change.
+And the radiant warden's radiant beams and blast serve as rippling attacks of focused graviton beams.\n\nAll of these constructs have weakness 15 to critical hits and electricity, but their other statistics do not change.
 If you'd rather not introduce Numeria's themes of super-science and strange technology, you can either present these constructs as standard versions, or re-roll your encounter to get a more appropriate result for your game."

 attacks:
   - name: ""